-Dr Adam C. Errington, Jane Hodge Foundation Research Fellow (ORCID ID)
+Dr Adam C. Errington, Jane Hodge Foundation Research Fellow (ORCID ID, Google Scholar)

 I am a Jane Hodge Foundation Research Fellow and investigator at the Neuroscience and Mental Health Research Institute (NMHRI) based in the Hadyn Ellis building at Cardiff University.
 I obtained my BSc degree in pharmacology from the University of Sunderland before completing a PhD in neuroscience at the University of Otago in Dunedin, New Zealand.
 During my doctoral work I discovered the novel mechanism of action of the anticonvulsant drug lacosamide which is now being used for the treatment of partial-onset seizures under the name Vimpat.
 I subsequently spent several years as a postdoc in the lab of Prof. Vincenzo Crunelli where I studied the dendritic properties of thalamocortical neurons before establishing my own lab in 2013.

 My lab has expertise in a range of in vitro electrophysiological techniques including whole cell patch clamp recording, 2-photon calcium imaging, fluorescence guided dendritic patch clamp recording and patterned 2-photon neurotransmitter uncaging.

 Dr Cezar Tigaret, Wellcome Trust DEFINE Research Associate